zeek/zeek/frameworks/input.rst

 .. rst-class:: opening

-   Bro features a flexible input framework that allows users to import data into Bro.
-Data is either read into Bro tables or converted to events which can then be handled by scripts.
+   Zeek features a flexible input framework that allows users to import data into Zeek.
+Data is either read into Zeek tables or converted to events which can then be handled by scripts.
    This document gives an overview of how to use the input framework with some examples.
 For more complex scenarios it is